 Find out about her at //www.youtube.com/channel/UCSF5mJTarQx3ER3MhiR5QoQ

 In this episode, Rob and Andrew puzzle over black hats, mixed fruit and how to get into a football match.
 Or not.
 One of them takes a trip to Barnard Castle as they welcome special guest Sarah Leppard who is an optometrist.
 Or maybe optician.
 You'll have to listen and make up your own mind.

-In this special edition of Puzzling Maths, Rob and Andrew give over a rather large percentage of their minutes to the practically perfect Anna Foster, co-presenter of BBC Radio 5 Live Drive.
+In this special edition of Puzzling Maths, Rob and Andrew give over a rather large percentage of their minutes to Anna Foster, co-presenter of BBC Radio 5 Live Drive.

 She talks candidly about maths, what maths she uses in her work, how it is used by politicians, and much more.

 Oh - and unsurprisingly - there are puzzles too.